Bajro Gegić: "Tutin in First Place"

 Gegić was expelled from the SDA in February 2020 after organizing his own electoral list in Tutin for the 2020 Serbian local elections.
 The list, known as "Tutin in First Place," won five out of thirty-seven seats, as the SDA fell below an absolute majority in the municipality for the first time since 1996.
 Gegić appeared in the lead position on his party's list and was re-elected to the local assembly.
 The SDA continued to lead the local administration with Salih Hot in the role of mayor.
 Gegić was not a candidate in the 2020 Serbian parliamentary election, and his term in the national assembly ended in that year.

 The Tutin SDA was extremely divided in the term that followed, and in late 2022 it was reported that the local parliament had become completely dysfunctional.
 In November 2022, Gegic's party and the Sandžak Democratic Party (SDP) joined the local government to provide it with a working majority.
 This proved to be a short-lived solution, however, and the assembly was unable to meet for several months in 2023 due to a lack of quorum.

 In January 2024, the assembly removed Salih Hot as mayor and, by a narrow majority, chose Gegić as his replacement.
 Gegić was supported by his own party and by the Justice and Reconciliation Party (SPP), the Sandžak Democratic Party, the Serbian Progressive Party, and one former SDA delegate.
 The SPP clarified afterward that it was not joining the government but had supported Gegić to remove the previous municipal leadership from power.
 During his second term, Gegić opened the "Sunce" kindergarten school in the municipality.

 His second term in office did not last long.
 In April 2024, the SDA formed a new assembly majority with two former SPP delegates.
 Gegić was removed as mayor, and Refadija Ademović of the SDA was chosen in his place.

 Gegić is currently leading the "Tutin in First Place" list in the 2024 Serbian local elections.

+Personal life

+His surname is derived from Albanian ethnic subgroup of Ghegs.